-- District Crime Scene: Handles all assaults which do not result in death or serious injury, burglary II scenes, theft from auto cases, recovery of stolen automobiles, destruction of property cases, shell casings without a felony crime attached to it, and illegal fireworks. - Department of Forensic Science: Processes scenes and offenses of a more serious nature, up to and including homicide.
+- District Crime Scene: Handles all assaults that do not result in death or serious injury, burglary II scenes, theft from auto cases, recovery of stolen automobiles, destruction of property cases, shell casings without a felony crime attached to it, and illegal fireworks. - Department of Forensic Science: Processes scenes and offenses of a more serious nature, up to and including homicide.
 It has further capabilities in analyzing evidence such as DNA and forensic studies.
-This DC government agency is comprised of civilian members and a limited number of detailed MPD sworn members.
+This DC government agency comprises civilian members and a limited number of detailed MPD sworn members.

-NOTE: All notifications should be documented in your field notebook and in any subsequent report produced after an investigation.
+NOTE: All notifications should be documented in your field notebook, and any subsequent report produced after an investigation.